e-seet/42/pushswap/Testcase.md

 check output of this
 ./push_swap "1 2 4 3" 76 90 "348 05"
 ARG="1 2 4 3" 76 90 "348 05"; ./push_swap $ARG | ./checker_Mac $ARG
+// the above have error due to the string
 ARG="1 2 4 3 76 90 348 05"; ./push_swap $ARG | ./checker_Mac $ARG